jonathanmeaney-lmk/globale_store/README.md

 <img src="readme-screenshots/deployment-12.jpg"  alt="deployment-12" style="border-color:lightgrey;border-style:solid;border-width:1px">

 5. Go to Heroku app and add the AWS access keys to the Config Variable in the Settings tab.
-(Both these keys come from the .csv file downloaded in step 5 above in 'Creating a group and user to allow access to the bucket using IAM')
+(Both these keys come from the .csv file downloaded in step 5 above in 'Creating a group and user to allow access to the bucket using IAM').

 <img src="readme-screenshots/deployment-13.jpg"  alt="deployment-13" style="border-color:lightgrey;border-style:solid;border-width:1px">